Newcastle Kwazulu-natal, South Africa Travel Guide

 No significant archaeological sites or ruins directly within Newcastle are open to the public as tourist attractions.

-While an industrial city, Newcastle also offers accessible natural escapes within the boundaries of surroundings.
+While an industrial city, Newcastle also offers accessible natural escapes within its surroundings.

-Newcastle features various municipal parks within the city, providing local green spaces for relaxation.
-None are major tourist attractions however provide pleasant local places.
+Newcastle has several municipal parks within the city, providing local green spaces for relaxation.
+None are significant tourist attractions however provide pleasant local places.

 Ntshingwayo Dam Nature Reserve is mainly for birdwatching, with waterfowl and raptors.
 Small antelope species may be seen.
 It's not a "big five" safari destination.